Preparing Teens to Seek Professional Help

 Having a child is like having your heart on the outside of your body.
 It can be unbearably hard on parents when their children struggle.
 Your child needs you to be strong.
 You deserve to be happy yourself.
 Your strength and happiness are a critical factor in your child’s journey back to mental and emotional wellness.
 It can be a genuine act of love – and responsible and selfless parenting – when we take care of ourselves just as we care for others.

 As is the case of most of what we write, there is nothing in this article about adolescents that does not apply to parents.
-You may also deserve professional support to help you get through this challenging time.
+You may also deserve professional support to help you get through challenging times.
 At the least you should commit to self-care.